 This tiny parasite is often diagnosed with Giardia, especially in catteries.
 Cryptosporidium diarrhea is intermittent, and there is lots of it.
 Crypto is a common issue in livestock.
 This organism does not often cause issues in the kennel but does in the cattery.
 When present, Crypto always contributes to the diarrhea problem.
 In catteries and kennels with issues eliminating Crypto, giving Paromomycin orally, twice daily for 5 days will eliminate it.
 Paromomycin is not absorbed well and stays in the gut, so it is very safe at the labeled dose.
 Controlling Giardia and Sulfas have been successful in puppies but less so in kittens.
-(For more information, read Cryptosporidium, another Coccidian!
+(For more information, read Cryptosporidium in Dogs

 This organism causes intermittent diarrhea, and people have fits while trying to eliminate it.
 You should always assume that Giardia is present, unless you take the proper steps to prevent it.
 If you don’t prevent Giardia, it will show up!
 The diarrhea is usually accompanied by bacterial overgrowth, which is one reason for why Metronidazole is used.
 We get cultures of the bacteria but control of Giardia usually controls the bacteria, as well.
-(Read Giardia in Dogs
+(Read Giardia in Cats and Dogs

 for treatment information).

 CLOSTRIDIUM PERFRINGENS TOXIN